Use my free printable, Mod Podge photo transfer medium, and personalized Shutterfly printed items to have the best plaid themed cookie exchange ever!

 I recently hosted a cookie exchange using some handmade items and goodies purchased from Shutterfly; of course buffalo plaid had to be a part of the theme.

-I'm thrilled to share with you a photo transfer tutorial for photo transfer favor bags, my Shutterfly purchases for this party, AND a $300 Shutterfly giveaway that you can enter at the end of this post.
+I'm thrilled to share with you a photo transfer tutorial for photo transfer favor bags, my Shutterfly purchases for this party.
 The only thing I can't share with you is the cookies, and trust me . . . .
 I wish I could (they are really good and there's too many of them)!